 The load transfer muscles are the big muscles that connect to the core.
 Think of things like the butt, lats, traps, hip adductors, and your chest and shoulders.
 Even though the transfer muscles are separate from the trunk of your body, they’re a critical part of the core because they attach to it and can help to stiffen it.
 (We sourced this section on this incredible academic review.)

-Why care about the diaphragm, my butt, or my lower back when I just want huge abs?
+Why should I care about the rest of the core when I just want visible abs?

 It’s nice to have abs today, but it’s even better to have them tomorrow too.
 When you train your body correctly, you’ll get into a better posture that will allow you to stay pain-free so you can keep your abs.

 Plus, if you’ve ever seen an unbalanced body, it just looks strange.
 Someone with great abs but no obliques, a weak lower back, and no glutes will look like a guy who doesn’t actually work out but simply does 100 sit-ups every morning.
-Doesn’t look so hot.
+Doesn’t look so hot from being athletic—it only looks vain instead.

 Vibrant health is what looks awesome, you can’t fake it.
 Train your body correctly, and your diaphragm will help you stand taller, your butt will help prevent lower back pain while holding your pants up without a belt, and your body will look healthy and natural while moving effortlessly.